23 Resident Retention Ideas to Supercharge Your Efforts

 The rise or fall of resident retention rates is ultimately dependent on a continuous effort from your site team.
 Increased resident retention will help increase your profit and your referrals.
 Most importantly, it will help you build a strong community.
 At the end of the day, it is your community that reflects the character of your properties.
 When you reflect good character, attracting and keeping residents comes easy.

-Liz is a Content Marketing Intern at Updater.
-When she’s not typing away in the office, you can find her hanging out with her dog or dancing around Manhattan with a slice of pizza in hand.
+Liz is a former content marketing intern at Updater.
+When she’s not typing away, you can find her hanging out with her dog or dancing around Manhattan with a slice of pizza in hand.